henryhale/pixsim/docs/display-unit.md

 This module basically simulates a simple screen providing a customizable interface with a grid of pixels.

+The following conventions will be utilized:
+- the top-left is (0,0) such that pixel coordinates increase in the right and down directions (e.g. that the pixel at (7,4) is directly above the pixel at (7,5))
+- the pixel centers have integer coordinates.

 ### Static Elements

 The display's interface consists of the following;